Marine Stewardship Council

-The Marine Stewardship Council (MSC) is a non-profit organization which aims to set standards for sustainable fishing.
+The Marine Stewardship Council (MSC) is a non-profit organisation which aims to set standards for sustainable fishing.
 Fisheries that wish to demonstrate they are well-managed and sustainable compared to the MSC's standards are assessed by a team of Conformity Assessment Bodies (CABs).

 The mission of the MSC is to use its ecolabel, for which the MSC receives royalties for licensing it to products, and fishery certification program to recognise and reward sustainable fishing practices.

 The MSC has faced criticism in the past, mainly centering on its close ties to the fishing industry and conflict of interest stemming from royalties received by the industry for its certification label.

-Contribution to changes in the oceans

-When buyers choose MSC-certified fish, well-managed fisheries are rewarded for sustainable practices.
-In turn, the growing market for certified sustainable seafood generates a powerful incentive for other fisheries to demonstrate they are fishing sustainably or to improve their performance so that they too can be eligible for MSC certification.
-In this way, the MSC program helps to harness market forces to incentivise positive environmental change.

 Environmental benefits

 A study commissioned and funded by MSC found that MSC-certified fisheries show improvements that deliver benefits to the marine environment.
 Benefits included: increased stocks; improved management of stocks; reduced bycatch; expansion of environmentally protected areas; and increased knowledge about ecosystem impacts amongst fishers.